 Perform a 12-lead ECG to look for changes associated with hyperkalaemia (i.e. tall tented T waves, P wave flattening, prolonged PR interval, QRS complex prolongation) and give a bolus of IV calcium gluconate if changes present (10 mL of 10%; can be repeated if ECG changes persist).
 The patient should be kept on a cardiac monitor.

 If there is a delay in arranging HD and hyperkalaemia is severe, then measures to shift potassium intracellularly should be considered i.e. insulin/glucose infusion (refer to local guidelines, but usually 8-10 units of soluble insulin e.g. actrapid in 100 mL 20% glucose) and/or nebulised salbutamol (5-10 mg).
-Note that dialysis will only remove serum potassium and not intracellular potassium, so there may be a rebound hyperkalaemia even after dialysis in patients who have had large amounts of insulin.
+Note that dialysis will only remove serum potassium and not intracellular potassium, so there may be rebound hyperkalaemia even after dialysis in patients who have had large amounts of insulin.
 Always check a post-HD potassium level.

 Calcium resonium and other potassium binders are rarely used in the setting of haemodialysis but may occasionally be indicated if there is a delay in setting up dialysis.
 It may be more readily used in acute hyperkalaemia if there is a delay in setting up dialysis due to line change for example.

 When asked to review a HD patient with signs of infection or sepsis (e.g. fevers, tachycardia, hypotension, tachypnoea, raised inflammatory markers), always consider line infection in addition to the other common sites of origin.